mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 The Entity Framework Core configuration has been extended to register a `AppIdentityDbContext` context class and use the `AddIdentity` method to configure identity services using built-in classes to represent users and roles.
 Calling the `UseAuthentication` and `UseAuthorization` methods is necessary to set up intermediate components that implement the security policy.

-- To define the schema and apply it to the databa use the Entity Framework Core migrations feature
+- To define the schema and apply it to the databa use the Entity Framework Core migrations feature.

 ```
 dotnet ef migrations add Initial --context AppIdentityDbContext